jcastrofer/PrintNode-Business-Central-Integration/README.md

 In order to create the dependency, in your app.json, add the dependencies to this extension.
 For more information on how to do that, check this link: https://www.hougaard.com/how-to-reference-another-extension-from-an-extension/

 Once you're done, just declare a variable in your code, Codeunit: "PrintNode Management", and call the **SendReportToPrintNode(ReportID: Integer; RecVariant: Variant; PrintJobTitle: Text)** function and call it whenever necessary.
+In case you need to print a special kind of report, you can generate it and save it in a Blob (TempBlob).
+After, just call the **SendReportBlobToPrintNode(ReportID: Integer; TempBlob: Record TempBlob; PrintJobTitle: text)** function.

 If you have any doubts or comments, you can find me on http://twitter.com/jcastrofer